immortal1405/ai_ml_frirozabad/REPORT.md

 ### 10.4 Impact Statement

 This project demonstrates that state-of-the-art deep learning can achieve highly accurate short-term air quality predictions for industrial Indian cities.
-The BiGRU model's RMSE of 5.97 μg/m³ represents a significant improvement over existing methods and enables actionable forecasting for public health protection.
+The BiGRU model's RMSE of 5.97 μg/m³ represents the best performance, while the Enhanced Transformer's RMSE of 6.33 μg/m³ shows that attention-based architectures are competitive alternatives for time series forecasting.

+The comparison of 10 diverse models (2 ML + 6 RNN + 2 Transformer) provides comprehensive insights into architecture selection for air quality prediction.
+The finding that physics-informed features benefit Transformers more than RNNs suggests promising directions for hybrid modeling approaches.

 The system is ready for operational deployment and can be extended to additional cities with minimal retraining.
 This work contributes to the growing body of evidence that AI can play a crucial role in environmental monitoring and public health protection.